-As the Town of Gulf Stream completed the year, the General Fund reported a fund balance of \$5,091,562, an increase of \$1,244,434 from the previous fiscal year.
-The increase was due primarily to an intentional effort to increase the fund balance through budgeting to continue to restore the Town's fund balance.
-The General Fund ended the 2018 fiscal year with \$9,166 in non-spendable fund balance (which includes inventories and prepaid expenditures), \$134,603 in restricted fund balance, which consisted of \$17,820 reserved for dredging projects and \$116,783 for infrastructure projects, with \$4,947,793 in unassigned fund balance.
-The increase in Fund Balance from 2017 is the desired outcome of the Town's budget process.
-It is the intent of the Town Commission to proceed with a dynamic 10 Year Capital Improvement Plan and use the accrued Fund Balance to avoid incurring future debt.
+As the Town of Gulf Stream completed the year, the General Fund reported a fund balance of \$6,544,669, an increase of \$1,453,107 from the previous fiscal year.
+The increase was due primarily to an intentional effort to increase the fund balance through budgeting to continue to prepare for the 10 Year Capital Improvement Plan.
+The General Fund ended the 2019 fiscal year with \$10,662 in non-spendable fund balance (which includes inventories and prepaid expenditures), \$864,820 in restricted fund balance, which consisted of \$17,820 reserved for dredging projects and \$57,000 for the town's employee Health Reimbursement Plan, and \$790,000 for subsequent fiscal year's expenditures, with \$5,669,187 in unassigned fund balance.
+The intent of the Town Commission is to proceed with a dynamic 10 Year Capital Improvement Plan and use the accrued Fund Balance to avoid incurring future debt.